 The Duchess of Cambridge certainly showed enthusiasm during her presentations, and she could have taken a few hours out of her day tomorrow to continue what many saw as a permanent royal engagement.
-At least, we won't have to worry about about she is wearing.
+At least, we won't have to worry about she is wearing.

-It should be noted that the Duke of Cambridge is the first royal Colonel of the Irish Guards, and it is rare for more than one member of the Royal Family to attend the ceremony.
+It should be noted that the Duke of Cambridge is the first Royal Colonel of the Irish Guards, and it is rare for more than one member of the Royal Family to attend the ceremony.

 Far too many articles were plonked out with incorrect information that distaff members of the British Royal Family have been doing the shamrock presentations annually since 1901.
 I have provided examples and citations to show that this statement is far from true.
 It was not until the late 1960s when the Queen Mother succeeded the Princess Royal that the presentation became a true annual royal engagement.
 She made it her own, and she was loved and respected by members of the Irish Guard.